Anne-alysis/GameOfThronesLeagueSpark/README.md

 * Combining previous weeks' results (if `week > 1`)
  * Writing out the results

+ ## `io/transformations` package
+ Contains objects that transform the raw responses and the questions themselves.

+ ### `Responses.scala`
+ Depending on the week, different actions are taken:

+   * `week == 1`: Reading in responses, reshaping that data, and write the data to a file
+   * `week > 1`: This data will be read in from this file produced in `week == 1`, instead of being reshaped each time, which is inefficient and unnecessary.

+ ### `Questions.scala`
+ Creates the structure of the correct answer template by reshaping the questions using the raw responses input file as a base.

  ## `calculations` package
 ### `Calculations.scala`
 This object includes the methods for scoring.
 Most are exact match algorithms, but